 The Diploma course involves studio practice and history of art & design/contextual studies.
 Students will spend 80% of their course contact time involved in studio based work and 20% of course time is allocated to visual culture, and contextual studies.

-The Diploma involves: studio based learning, lectures, seminars, and self directed learning amounting to a annual total learning effort of 1200-1600 hours.
+The Diploma involves: studio based learning, lectures, seminars, and self directed learning amounting to a annual total learning effort .
 The course will be delivered in the evenings (two evenings a week), at the week-end and during the Easter in blocked weekly sessions.

 This course aims to:

 Foster students capacity to develop concepts, ideas and research processes in art and design,

 Provide students with technical skills applicable to studio practice,

 Encourage students to generate and develop ideas across fine art and design subject areas,